 In October 2017 Osborne House acquired the freehold of Oxford Court in central Manchester comprising of 19 offices buildings totalling 64,000 sq. ft

 Overall, Osborne House has developed or acquired around £25m of commercial property since 1984, and the value of its portfolio currently stands at about £10m.
-Osborne House is a highly motivated, well managed and efficient property development and investment company, working creatively on its own, or in partnership with financiers or landowners to maximise inherent value.
+Osborne House is a highly motivated, well managed and efficient property development company, working creatively on its own, or in partnership with financiers or landowners to maximise inherent value.